Solutions of a charged scalar field in five-dimensional helicoid solution with electromagnetic field: Appendix: Transformation of the double confluent Heun equation to the Mathieu equation for

 In \cite{Birkandan:2006ac}, the transformation of the DCH equation to the Mathieu equation was studied using the parameters related with the spacetime and the fields.
 Here, we will give a more general approach to the method by using the general form of the DCH equation with $\alpha=0$ which is associated with all cases in the literature where the Nutku helicoid is involved.
 It should be noted that the variable names $y$, $z$, and $u$ are not related with the metric coordinates used in the main text.

-We will start with the general form of the DCH equation given in Eq. (\ref{heund}) and set $\alpha=0$ as our results and some other result from the literature have this property \cite{Birkandan:2006ac,Birkandan:2007ey,Birkandan:2007cw}.
+We will start with the general form of the DCH equation given in Eq. (\ref{heund}) and set $\alpha=0$ as our results and some other results from the literature have this property \cite{Birkandan:2006ac,Birkandan:2007ey,Birkandan:2007cw}.
 Then the equation becomes

 Following the procedure given in \cite{Birkandan:2006ac}, we perform a change of variable $x=tanhy$ to get

 and we set

 Then we use the transformations $z=e^{-2y}$, $u=\sqrt{\frac{C-A}{C+A}}z$, $w=\frac{1}{2}\big(u+\frac{1}{u}\big)$ consecutively to obtain